icon

 It's important to get this bright light because the morning light will signal your body to wake up and raise your body temperature and increase your cortisol levels.
 This, in turn, will switch on your appetite and increase your energy in the morning.

-Dim lights at night
+Various lights illuminated at night

 #4.
 Dim Lights at Night